jncraton/nfa/readme.md

 make test
 ```

+This will produce no output if everything passed successfully.
 If you'd like more detail on individual tests that are executed you may run:

 ```
 make test-verbose